arron21/spiritandground-hugo/content/poetry/don-t-say-to-me-i-will-die-for-you.md

 +++
 Don't say to me "I will die for you."

-Because you _have_ died a little-
+Because you _have_ died a little

-Each sun rise and set;
+Each sun rise and set

-Each work day;
+Each work day

-Each debt;
+Each debt

 \-

 You have died a little each day

-Before my very eyes.
+Before my very eyes

 \-

-I have known that you were killing yourself,
+I have known that you were killing yourself

-Because life was killing you,
+Because life was killing you

-And that I, perhaps, was killing you too;
+And that I, perhaps, was killing you too

 \-

-My mind will never be free from this shackle,
+My mind will never be free from this shackle

-As yours has never been free of your father's,
+As yours has never been free of your father's

-And he of his mother's.
+And he of his mother's

 \-

-You say to me "this is the way it is,"
+You say to me "this is the way it is"

 But it's not—

-For some.
+For some

 \-

 For some, life is a peaceful dream

-Where their mothers and fathers wake easily.
+Where their mothers and fathers wake easily

 Where their every breath does not form the seal of their parent’s caskets;

 \-

-They will not know our ghosts,
+They will not know our ghosts

-And these apparitions will not haunt them.
+And these apparitions will not haunt them

 \-

-You say "I will die for you:"
+You say "I will die for you"

-I say you do not understand the blow they have struck us;
+I say you do not understand the blow they have struck us

 \-

-These insidious voyeurs,
+These insidious voyeurs

-Grinning shiny teeth as we grapple and clamor...
+Grinning shiny teeth as we grapple and clamor

 \-

-A false bible they have given us,
+A false bible they have given us

 To sit on their throne and say

-"This is just the way it is,"
+"This is just the way it is"

 \-

-No;
+No.

 I don’t have to bear their lies,